NitroBlitzCoder/Music-Evolved/README.md

 # Music-Evolved
-Music visualizer made using blender with a few nodes as well as baked noise.
+A music visualizer was made using Blender with a few nodes and baked noise.
 # Video